y121822/telegram-spatial-survey-bot/README.md

 ## Description
-Being inspired by the convenience and functionality of ArcGIS Survey 123, a spatial data gathering solution for Esri products, the author decided to challenge his skills creating another survey solution in the form of a Telegram bot which collects coordinates of spatial objects, their text and media description.
+Being inspired by the convenience and functionality of ArcGIS Survey 123, a spatial data gathering solution for Esri products, the author decided to challenge his skills by creating another survey solution in the form of a Telegram bot which collects coordinates of spatial objects, their text and media description.
 Collected data can be viewed as a Web Map, freely downloaded as a Shapefile or GeoJSON and then can be used in any GIS software for further processing and analysis.